Adults Often Cut Ties With Their Aging Parents For 13 Reasons

 10. They Were the Parent’s Emotional Dumping Ground

 Being a kid shouldn’t mean carrying adult problems.
-Some parents vented their frustrations, trauma, or secrets onto their kids, treating them like tiny therapists when it was inappropriate to do so.
-It might have seemed normal at the time, but as adults, they realize just how heavy that burden was.
-Cutting ties isn’t about being cold, it’s about setting down the weight they never should’ve carried in the first place.
+Some parents vented their frustrations, trauma, or secrets onto their children, treating them like tiny therapists.
+They overshared details about financial struggles, their marriage, or even their own childhood traumas, expecting their child to absorb it all.
+It might have seemed normal at the time, but as adults, these children realize just how heavy that burden was.

 11. The Parent Played Favorites